 How life insurance rates are determined

 Life insurance companies use a few different criteria to calculate your premium.
-Some of the most significant ones include your age, overall health, gender, the type of policy you buy and the amount of coverage you choose.
-Here is a deeper look into these five categories and how they impact your life insurance premium.
+Some of the most significant ones include your age, overall health, gender, the type of life insurance policy you buy and the amount of coverage you choose.
+You may be able to build a more robust life insurance policy with riders.
+These add-ons may help you customize your policy and make your coverage more comprehensive, but they will also likely increase your premium.
+Below is a deeper look into some of these risk factors that insurance companies analyze and how they may impact your life insurance premium.

 Health is another major factor that contributes to the cost of life insurance.
-People who suffer from pre-existing health issues — like diabetes, heart disease or obesity — typically do not live as long as healthy people with no conditions.
+People who suffer from pre-existing health conditions — like diabetes, heart disease or obesity — may not live as long as healthy people with few or no medical conditions.
 As a result, insurance companies may charge higher rates for people with health issues or a family history of disease.

-In addition to a traditional medical exam or health questionnaire, insurance companies use a rating system to determine your health risks.
+In most cases, in addition to a traditional medical exam or health questionnaire, insurance companies use a rating system to determine your health risks.
 Represented are the following categories:

 - Preferred Plus: People in the Preferred Plus category are in excellent health, with no family history of disease or pre-existing conditions.

 - Preferred: Those in the Preferred category are typically in great health, but they might have a family history of one or two illnesses.

 - Standard Plus: The Standard Plus category means the individuals are mostly healthy, but may be slightly overweight, or suffer from minor conditions without a long family history of disease.

 - Standard: People in the Standard category suffer from moderate health issues and have a strong family history of disease.